ZachPella/West-Nile-Virus-nextstrain/README.md

 - paper_url: URL to publication
 - latitude: Geographic latitude
 - longitude: Geographic longitude
-- county: County-level information
+- county: County-level information (specific to Nebraska sequences)

-### Geographic Data

-Geographic coordinates are managed in `config/lat_longs_clean.tsv` and automatically integrated into the metadata using `scripts/add_lat_long_to_metadata.py`.

 ## Scripts

 ### add_lat_long_to_metadata.py
-Adds geographic coordinates to sequence metadata based on location information.
+Adds geographic coordinates to sequence metadata based on location information, with special handling for Nebraska counties.

 ### new_pathoplexus_data.py
 Processes and integrates new data from Pathoplexus into the existing dataset.

-## Contact

-Provide contact zpella@unmc.edu for any questions

 ## Acknowledgments

+- Based on the WestNile 4K Project template
 - Nextstrain team
 - UNMC Dr. Fauver Lab

-## Citation

-If others should cite this work, provide citation information here.